expipiplus1/exact-real/readme.md

 Implementation
 --------------

-The basic operations have explanations and proofs of correctness [here][correctness].

 `CReal`'s phantom type parameter `n :: Nat` represents the precision at which values should be evaluated at when converting to a less precise representation.
 For instance the definition of `x == y` in the instance for `Eq` evaluates `x -